 PSYC 309 H1:Crit Iss in Child/Adol Deve 3 sem. hrs.

 Cutting across several courses in the curriculum, this course in child and adolescent psychology reviews relevant aspects of child and adolescent development, examines abnormal psychology from a child and adolescent perspective, explores therapy techniques used with this segment of the population, structures assessment techniques of the young and considers the ethics of treating minors.
 Students will conduct research, participate in discussions and make presentations as a part of their learning experience.
 PSYC 210 recommended.
-Next offered Fall 2018.
+Next offered Fall 2018 and Spring 2020.

 PSYC 310 H1:DV:Gender 3 sem. hrs.

 Explores the impact of male and female socialization in individual development, careers, relations and family life.
-Examines the cultural context and resarch literature on gender differences in communication and relationship patterns, developmental theories, and mental helath.
+Examines the cultural context and resarch literature on gender differences in communication and relationship patterns, developmental theories, and mental health.
 Applies theories and research to counseling situations in case studies.
-Next offered: Spring 2018 and Spring 2019.
+Next offered: Spring 2019.

 PSYC 321 Experimental Psychology 3 sem. hrs.